 Now it can be told.
 Since August, GRP and NDFP Panel members, have been holding informal back-channel meetings to salvage the stalled peace talks.
 No media releases.
 No fanfare.

 Let’s talk about the very amiable and energetic Slåttum first.
 Idun Tvedt deserves another column.

-It comes as no surprise that the government of the Republic of the Philippines (GRP) is defecting from the peace talks with the National Democratic Front of the Philippines (NDFP) at the onset of the crafting of the Comprehensive Agreement on Social and Economic Reforms (CASER).
+QUEZON CITY — The national minorities are keenly monitoring the developments of the peace negotiations between the Government of the Philippines (GRP) and the National Democratic Front of the Philippines (NDFP) especially the discussions on the Comprehensive Agreement on Socio-Economic Reforms (CASER).

 Twenty-five years ago, a short document was signed by some visionary Filipinos.
 The Hague Joint Declaration signified an entry into the daring work of peace-building in the Philippines, shifting the dialogue and framing the peace process between the National Democratic Front in the Philippines (NDFP) and the Government of the Republic of the Philippines (GRP) in a helpful way.